-In addition, although the Board considers and fully appreciates the value of a diversity of viewpoints, background and experiences (including age, gender, race and ethnicity) as important to the selection of directors to enhance the Board's cognitive diversity and quality of dialogue in the Boardroom, the Board does not have a formal diversity policy.
+In addition, although the Board considers and fully appreciates the value of a diversity of viewpoints, background and experiences (including age, sex, gender identity, sexual orientation, race and ethnicity) as important to the selection of directors to enhance the Board's cognitive diversity and quality of dialogue in the Boardroom, the Board does not have a formal diversity policy.
 The nominating and corporate governance committee believes that the current members of the Board provide a demonstrated executive leadership ability and are representative of diverse backgrounds.